telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 *   series - the data series.
 *   value - the point value. (only for donut and pie charts)
 *   percentage - the point value represented as a percentage value.
 Available only for donut, pie and 100% stacked charts.
-*   dataItem - the original data item used to construct the point.

 > The text can be split into multiple lines by using line feed characters ("\n").